 New in DHS-8: Updates to Postnatal Care (PNC) Indicators

 In 2019, The DHS Program released updated questionnaires for the eighth phase of The DHS Program (DHS-8) to better meet existing and emerging data needs in global health.
-The COVID-19 pandemic halted or delayed fieldwork for many surveys worldwide, so results from the first DHS surveys to use DHS-8 questionnaires are only now being released in 2023.
 This “New in DHS-8” series draws attention to new indicators, changes made to existing indicators, and other things DHS Program data users should be aware of when accessing DHS-8 final reports and datasets.

 The days and weeks following childbirth are the postnatal period, a vulnerable phase in the lives of mothers and newborns.
 Postnatal care (PNC) refers to the care provided to the mother and newborn immediately after birth and during the first six weeks of life.
 DHS Program surveys collect information on three key components of PNC: